audreyqyfu/LATE/README.md

 # scImpute
-* transAutoencoder: autoencoder structure, pre-trained on A, re-train on B.msk
+* transAutoencoder:
+- autoencoder structure
+- pre-trained Autoencoder on dataset A (bulk RNA-seq) (step1)
+- transfer weights/biases learned to a new alternate training multi-task network
+- re-train the network with non-zero (nz) cells for gene-j in

 # workflow (with new version of code, only step1 available now, 10/24/2017)
 1. preprocessing:
   - download gene expression matrix (row: genes, column: cells)